chipster/chipster-openshift/k3s/README.md

 ### K3s cluster

 TODO
- * How to handle images?
+ * How to handle possible custom images?
 Copy manually to each node or setup an image registry?
  * How to handle PVCs?
 Setup a NFS share or Longhorn?
  * How to scale the cluster up and down?
  * How to scale Chipster inside the cluster?